+35725368683

 There are 11 enacted types of trademarks:

-• Verbal: contains words, letters, or digits in a standard font in the form of a layout without typographic or colored elements.
+• Verbal: contains words, letters, or digits in a standard font in the form of a layout without typographic or coloured elements.
 For example, the trademarks of "Phillips" or "Sony".

 • Volumetric: a three-dimensional object, which usually represents the shape, container, or packaging of the product.
 For example, a signature bottle of Coca-Cola is a trademark.